 Aisha Babangida is a passionate leader in humanitarian work.
 Dedicated to empowering the African woman in each initiative she takes on, Aisha is responsible for the revival of the Better Life Program for the African Rural Woman.
 Originally founded by Aisha’s late mother, this non-governmental organization has experienced major growth and innovation since Aisha took the reins in 2010.

 As the Better Life Program grows, the scope of the work grows as well.
 Urban women need the same nurturing and support as their rural counterparts, yet they also frequently have little access to funding or mentorship.
-Through the Program, Aisha is setting up initiatives to cater to small and medium enterprises in the urban segment as well, offering bank products specifically tailored to the requirements of a woman.
+Through the Program, Aisha Babangida is setting up initiatives to cater to small and medium enterprises in the urban segment as well, offering bank products specifically tailored to the requirements of a woman.
 Over time, the Program will expand into other African countries to take care of women there.
+There is no limit on the number of deserving woman and children in Nigeria and Africa as a whole.
+Aisha hopes that one day she will be able to help all of them and cater specifically to their varied needs.

 Aisha is highly involved in her community and aims to make a difference in some of the most pressing issues women face today.
 In addition to the Better Life Program, she is a member of the White Ribbon Alliance, a nonprofit with the new goal of reducing maternal and newborn deaths, especially in rural communities.